 Mastitis is treated with antibiotics.
 In some cases, a breast abscess (a collection of pus) may form.
 Abscesses are treated by draining the pus, either by surgery or by using a needle (often guided by ultrasound), and then giving antibiotics.

-Having mastitis does not raise a woman's risk of developing breast cancer.
+Having mastitis does not raise a woman’s risk of developing breast cancer.
 But an uncommon type of cancer known as inflammatory breast cancer has symptoms that are a lot like mastitis and can be mistaken for an infection.
-If you are diagnosed with mastitis but antibiotic treatment does not help, a biopsy of the skin may be needed to be sure it is not cancer.
+If you are diagnosed with mastitis but antibiotic treatment does not help within a week or so, a biopsy of the skin may be needed to be sure it’s not cancer.
 Inflammatory breast cancer can spread quickly, so do not put off going back to the doctor if you still have symptoms after antibiotic treatment.

 Last Medical Review: 01/14/2014

 Last Revised: 01/14/2014